Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

   LD_LIBRARY_PATH=. python -c "import untitled as m; print(m.__all__)"
 ```
-that will create three files into the current directory:
+that will create three files in the current directory:
 ```bash
 $ ls *libfoo*
 cxx2py_libfoo.cpp  libcxx2py_libfoo.so  libfoo.py